 In Memorial Library

-Women's Studies material in Memorial Library includes books, periodicals, microforms, audiovisual items, and electronic resources.
-Memorial Library collects Women's Studies material comprehensively to support the curriculum of the Department of Gender and Women's Studies, courses in other disciplines that examine gender factors, and research on women and gender topics in the social sciences and humanities.
-In addition, the Office of the University of Wisconsin System Women's Studies Librarian is housed in Memorial Library.
+Gender and Women's Studies material in Memorial Library includes books, periodicals, microforms, audiovisual items, and electronic resources.
+Memorial Library collects Gender and Women's Studies material comprehensively to support the curriculum of the Department of Gender and Women's Studies, courses in other disciplines that examine gender factors, and research on women and gender topics in the social sciences and humanities.
+In addition, the Office of the University of Wisconsin System Gender & Women's Studies Librarian is housed in Memorial Library.
 This Office publishes current awareness resource periodicals and research guides and offers reference assistance and library instruction.

 The Memorial Library Department of Special Collections includes the Cairns Collection of American Women Writers, 1650-1920, and other literary special collections with relevant material.
 For information on this collection as well as other English-language holdings in literature, linguistics, and film studies, contact the English Humanities Bibliographer, Susan Barribeau, 278D Memorial Library, (608) 262-9585, or by email form.

-Both the Memorial Library Reference Collection and the Reference Collection in the Women's Studies Librarian's Office contain Women's Studies and Gender bibliographies, biographical dictionaries, encyclopedias, indexes, and other related reference works.
+Both the Memorial Library Reference Collection and the Reference Collection in the Gender & Women's Studies Librarian's Office contain Women's Studies and Gender bibliographies, biographical dictionaries, encyclopedias, indexes, and other related reference works.